Art of the 2019–2020 Hong Kong protests

-Activists and artists taking part in the 2019–2020 Hong Kong protests use artwork, painting, music, and other forms of artistic expression as a tactic to help spread awareness about the events that have happened in the city.
+Activists and artists taking part in the 2019–2020 Hong Kong protests used artwork, painting, music, and other forms of artistic expression as a tactic to help spread awareness about the events that have happened in the city.
 Individuals who create protest art are commonly referred to as the "publicity group" (文宣組).
 Creating protest art is seen as a peaceful, alternative way for citizens to express their views without participating in protests.
 Most members work under pseudonyms to protect their identity and stay in line with the movement's leaderless nature.

 During the protests, numerous original artworks inspired by pop culture and fine arts, as well as derivative works were created.
 They served as subversive criticisms of the police and the government, and offered comedic relief during tense times.
 Much of Hong Kong's protest artwork was inspired by Japanese anime and favoured dystopic and anti-authoritarian themes.
 Several notable protesters, Pepe the Frog, and Lady Liberty Hong Kong became icons of the protests.
 In addition, the protests have inspired the creation of "Glory to Hong Kong", which was then adopted as the movement's unofficial anthem.

 The protest art in Hong Kong helped sustain the momentum of the 2019–2020 Hong Kong protests due to its creativity and its distribution methods.
 It was widely distributed using social media channels like AirDrop and Telegram, while printed posters were plastered on Lennon Walls.
 These protest artworks were then re-disseminated through photos of Lennon Walls shared online.
 These distribution methods created a level of fluidity that was previously unseen in Hong Kong.
 Some of the protest arts, such as crowdfunded advertisements, helped draw international attention, while performative protests such as flash mob singing of Glory to Hong Kong at shopping malls created iconic and viral moments during the protest movement.